 See recipe card below this post for ingredient quantities and full instructions.

-• Dark brown sugar – Dark brown sugar keeps the cookies very soft and chewy while adding a rich taste.
+• Dark brown sugar – Dark brown sugar keeps the cookies soft and chewy while adding a rich taste.

 • Sugar